c8121/assets-archive/README.md

 Store files into an archive directory

     - Deduplicated (same file only once, determined by content-hash)
     - Organized in subdirectories, one per time period.
-Old directories will no be touched again to enable partly backups.
+Old directories will no be touched again to enable incremental backups.
     - Files can be compressed/encrypted.

 ## Install dependencies